 After listening to Trocmé’s explanation an officer told him that he should have known sooner that he was obliged to carry a rifle.
 Now he was an integral part of a group of 25 men who might be called upon to defend themselves with arms.
 If the group were attacked he would be indicted before a military court as a deserter.
 Happily the group was not attacked.
 Trocmé had learned his lesson and became a fully convinced conscientious objector.

 Part of his training for the ministry was undertaken in New York where he met his future wife, Magda Grilli, granddaughter of a Russian Decembrist (officers who revolted against the Czar) exiled in Siberia.
 Magda completed her training as a teacher after they married.
-For the following eight years Trocmé worked as a pastor in industrial and mining areas of France, until 1933 when he was transferred to the little Huguenot village of Le Chambon-sur-Lignon (Provence), in the Haute Loire region of South-East France.
+For the following eight years Trocmé worked as a pastor in industrial and mining areas of France, until 1933 when he was transferred to the little Huguenot village of Le Chambon-sur-Lignon in the Province of the Haute Loire of South-East France.
 In Chambon, along with Edouard Theis, Trocmé founded the College Cévenol, an international secondary school.
 In the 1930’s the school expanded rapidly until it held 350 pupils and was known outside as well as inside France.

 Only now, eight years after the occupation of France, has it become possible to tell one of the most significant stories of the war; a story of French nonviolent Resistance.
 It has taken so long because it is a different kind of story, about a different kind of resistance.
 There were no official historians willing to record it.
 The compilation of this history has been made by ordinary people searching their memories, recovering incidents which at the time were natural and unexceptional, but which the turn of events and the tenor of our time has revealed to be of tremendous importance.
 They illuminate a pattern of conduct in the face of an intolerable situation, which may yet achieve recognition as a classic experiment in ethics.